How Prescription Weight Loss Medications Can Help Shed Stubborn Pounds

 Research shows that most patients taking prescription weight-loss medications lose 10 percent or more of their starting weight, but results may vary depending on the medication and by the patient.
 On average, people who take prescription weight-loss medications in addition to changing personal habits lose between three to nine percent more of their starting body weight than people who are not using a weight-loss medication.

-Medications for treating overweight and obese individuals depend on your medical insurance, and other medical conditions.
+Medications for treating overweight and obesity depend on medical insurance, and other medical conditions.
 For example, some medications may help you feel less hungry, while some work to make you full sooner.
 Your doctor will recommend a medication that is best suited to your treatment plan.

 Even a five percent weight reduction can change your life and prevent or decrease the severity of high blood pressure, high cholesterol, diabetes, insulin resistance, sleep apnea, and arthritic pain.
 Weight reduction in obese and overweight patients has been repeatedly proven to decrease disability and mortality.
 Losing weight can also improve sleep apnea or joint pain.